 The Roommate Agreement

 Set a meeting time during the first week of living together to set ground rules.
 For help with this, see the roommate agreement.
 Make sure you have enough time to address all of the areas of the agreement.
 Take turns responding to each item on the agreement before going on to the next one.
 Negotiate and compromise on each item as necessary.
 Though the content of your agreement may change throughout the year as you become acclimated to TU life, remember the framework for your discussion.
 You will be able to address situations when they arise throughout the year.
 Submit your completed roommate agreement to your RA/Clubhouse/Housing Office by the end of the first week of classes.
 Speak to your RA/Clubhouse/Housing Office if you have any questions, concerns or issues which might arise at any point in the process.
 Should you need a new roommate agreement at any time, see your RA/Clubhouse/Housing Office.

 It will be common for some of your preferences to change while living on campus.
 It is also possible that one or both of the roommates will not live up to the agreement.
 You may choose to renegotiate your roommate agreement using the same process as your original agreement.
 In addition, try to avoid blame and accusations when you renegotiate your agreement.
 If a solution cannot be reached by the roommates, the next step is to ask a staff member for help or mediation.
 All Residence Life Staff have been well trained to serve as impartial mediators.

 Roommate Conflict Resolution Process

 Often, when students experience a roommate conflict, it is difficult to approach the roommate with concerns.
-TU’s residence life staff are trained in conflict resolution and management and are ready to help facilitate this the mediation process.
-Read the full Roommate Conflict Resolution Process.
+TU’s residence life staff are trained in conflict resolution and management and are ready to help facilitate the mediation process.
+Please start here for resources and to provide additional information.